louispayne10/notes_and_dotfiles/mysystem.md

 * launcher: `rofi`
   * Also use `rofimoji` as emoji picker (needs `xdotool` to work) make sure `noto-fonts-emoji` is installed
 * Compositor: `picom`
+  * TODO: See if blur works with glx backend on real hardware
 * Desktop background: `nitrogen`
 * Init System: `systemd`
   * Also use for ntp, logging and much more